-Fully vaccinated people who do not quarantine should still watch for symptoms of COVID-19 for 14 days following an exposure.
-If they experience symptoms, they should be clinically evaluated for COVID-19, including testing for COVID-19, if indicated.
+If a newly admitted resident experience symptoms, [regardless of their vaccination status], they should be clinically evaluated for COVID-19, including testing for COVID-19, if indicated.

 As of now, the CDC has not set a time limit regarding how long those who have been fully vaccinated may be exempt from quarantine.
 Testing for COVID-19 should continue per facility protocol and CMS requirements, including for those who are fully vaccinated.